If you buy a SIM-free iPhone from certain UK retailers, it will lock itself to the first mobile network you use on the

 iPhone: Unlocking Status By Retailer

-In the UK, there are five retailers from which you can currently buy a permanently unlocked iPhone.
+In the UK, there are six retailers from which you can currently buy a permanently unlocked iPhone.

 Sometimes, if you’d like to save a bit of money, you can also buy a permanently unlocked iPhone from giffgaff or Three.
 They both offer unlocked iPhones on Pay As You Go with a small discount, but you’ll be required to get a Pay As You Go SIM card at the same time (£10 minimum top-up).

 At other retailers, your iPhone will not be permanently unlocked even if it’s advertised as a SIM-free device.